8r14z/coding-interview-prep/MyNote.md

 **Proof**

-Suppose you want to choose a subset.
-For each element, you have two choices: either you put it in your subset, or you don't; and these choices are all independent.
+Supposedly, you want to choose a subset, for each element in the array, you have two choices, either including it in the subset, or not; and these choices are all independent.

-2 for a[0], 2 for a[1],... => 2 * 2 * 2 .... = 2^n
+2 for a[0], 2 for a[1],..., 2 for a[n] => 2 * 2 * 2 ... * 2 = 2^n

 Remark: this works also for the empty set.
 An empty set has exactly one subset, namely the empty set.
 And the fact that 2^0=1 reflects the fact that there is only one way to pick no elements at all!